In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Transfer the pork, zucchini, and kale to individual plates.
 Spoon the lemon-caper pan sauce over the pork and serve.

 - Press the garlic (if you have a press).

-- Rinse the capers and divide into two portions.
+- Rinse the capers and divide in half.

 - Strip the parsley leaves.